 - A driver changes lanes without checking his blind spot

 - Someone spills milk in a convenience store, and no one from the store comes to clean it up

 These are all situations where a little carelessness puts someone else in danger.
 No one in these examples meant to hurt anyone, but all of them failed to take simple precautions to protect the people around them.
 As a result, anyone who gets injured by their negligence has a right to a financial recovery.

-The most common types of accidents that we see in personal injury claims include:
+What are the most common types of accidents that we see in personal injury claims?

 - Car accidents and other motor vehicle accidents